Decision Website Design

 .

-The Decision Website can have a notification mechanism to inform us of activity in our areas of interest.
+The Decision Website can have a notification mechanism to inform the general public of activity in our areas of interest.
 Primarily, it will let us know when subtopics are getting close to the voting stage.

 .